flavioluiz/Circular-Tank-PFEM-CDC-supplementary-material/README.md

-# "Port-Hamiltonian modeling, discretization and feedback control of a circular water tank" - supplementary material
+# Supplementary material for "Port-Hamiltonian modeling, discretization and feedback control of a circular water tank"
 Authors: F.L.
 Cardoso-Ribeiro, A. Brugnoli, D. Matignon, L. Lefèvre.

 This archive presents the source codes and numerical results of our paper "Port-Hamiltonian modeling, discretization and feedback control of a circular water tank", presented at the 2019 IEEE 58th Conference on Decision and Control (CDC), in Lyon, France.